remotes::install_github('sagesteppe/safeHavens')

 Note in this table ‘Comp.’ and ‘Envi.’ refer to computational and environmental complexity respectively, and range from low (L) through medium to high.

-space points across the domain, and assigns the areas nearest to each
+points across the domain and assigns each point’s cluster to the area

-point to a cluster.
-It will work very well for common species without
+its main differentiator.
+It will work very well for common species

 pbs <- PointBasedSample(x_buff, reps = 50, BS.reps = 333)